On Stellar Migration from Andromeda to the Milky Way: Model and Simulations

-We find the initial velocity magnitude attached to a given initial position vector by generating a random value between $p(v_\text{esc})$ and 0 and inserting it for $p(v_\text{esc})$ into equation~(\ref{eq:inivel}) together with the corresponding escape velocity.
+By generating a random number between 0 and 1 and substituting it for $F(v)$ in equation (\ref{eq:inivel}), we find the initial velocity magnitude $v$.

+We note that the \textit{Gaia} eDR3 high-velocity star selection from \citet{Marchetti_2021} may be biased and affected by spurious measurements.
+For a detailed discussion of the catalogue see \citet{Marchetti_2021}.
+We also do not make the assumption that the velocities of HVSs, ejected from near the centre of Andromeda, intrinsically follow the distribution of high-velocity stars in \autoref{fig:Marchetti}.
+We only use the exponential fit to the distribution as a reasonable function to model the upper tail of the unknown, assumedly continuous, distribution of HVS velocities according to the Pickands-Balkeema-de Haan theorem. \citet{Sherwin_2008} use a power law distribution for the HVS velocities, based on the ejection mechanism.
+This is a special case of the Pareto distribution and, as such, also falls under the Pickands-Balkema-de Haan theorem.
+Plugging their velocity distribution into our model does not change the results significantly which supports the validity of our method (see Section \ref{sec:Results}).

 The angular components of the initial velocity vector are generated so that the directions are isotropically distributed.
 Since we generate the initial conditions with respect to the centre of Andromeda, we add Andromeda's position and velocity at the time of ejection to the initial vectors to find the initial conditions with respect to the MWC.

 We can now use the equations of motion (equation~(\ref{eq:DEs})) to calculate the trajectory of a HVS by plugging in its initial position and velocity as well as the acceleration from equation~(\ref{eq:a_tot}).